quantumscience/books/docs/02-DataWangler/add-googlecolab.md

 sidebar_position: 10
 ---

-# Addendum: Research with Python on Google Colaboratory
+# Research with Google Colaboratory
 You may run Jupyter notebooks in a cloud:

 https://colab.research.google.com/